 Our Story

-Bridge to Publishing was born of grassroots research and community engagement with youth from across Atlantic Canada and is a testament to how young people can drive meaningful change.
+Bridge to Publishing is a transformative initiative born of grassroots research and community engagement with youth from across Atlantic Canada.
+It demonstrates the power of young voices to drive meaningful change.

 In 2019, five Atlantic Canadian publishers, Nimbus Publishing (Fiduciary Lead, NS), Bouton d’or Acadie (NB), Goose Lane Editions (NB), Breakwater Books (NL), and Acorn Press (PEI), partnered to seek funding for a digital innovation strategy that would engage local youth with local books.